Ben Seewald’s Family Speaks Out Against Abortion And Women’s March Today

 — JeremiahCry (@JeremiahCry) January 21, 2017

-As Us Magazine shared a lot of celebrities other than just the Seewald family are sharing their thoughts on the March, but most of them supported it.
+As Us Weekly shared, a lot of celebrities other than just the Seewald family are sharing their thoughts on the March, but most of them supported it.
 Several things happened today including Cher and Madonna spending time together backstage.
 Helen Mirren and Melissa McCarthy attended the Women’s March in New York City together on January 21, 2017.
 There was a sign that said, “Melania: Blink Twice If You Want Us to Save You.”
 Nick Viall of The Bachelor was at the big event as well.
 Katy Perry marched with her sister and Miley Cyrus shared that she supports Planned Parenthood.
 If you check out social networks, celebrities everywhere were at the March and sharing their thoughts about it.

 As She Knows shared recently, Ben Seewald has been busy with a second baby on the way.
-This family is very outspoken on their beliefs and family has made it clear they have conservative values.
+This family is very outspoken on their beliefs and they have made it clear they have conservative values.
 It turns out that Ben has recently started a job as a preacher.
 It is going to be interesting to find out exactly what all he has to say when he does a sermon and if his actual thoughts on abortion and the Woman’s March will come out or not.
 Ben Seewald’s fans would love to hear what he thinks.

 What do you think of what Ben Seewald’s family posted on Instagram about abortion?
-Do you think being such a high-profile family they should keep these opinions to themselves?
+Do you think the high-profile family should keep these opinions to themselves?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Counting On when they air on Monday nights on TLC.
 Ben Seewald’s family isn’t seen on there much, but they do show up from time to time.

-[Featured Image By FOX News Channel via Getty Images]
+[Featured Image By FOX News Channel/Getty Images]